l-gosling/content-hub/.github/CONTRIBUTING.md

 # Contributing to Maester content hub

 This document describes how to contribute to the Maester content hub.
-We share content here, so others can easily promote Maester and show others how to use it.
+We share content here so others can easily promote Maester and show others how to use it.

 ## Prerequisites